Thursday, October 27, 2011

 We start with a rough estimate of the aperture area of the eye.
 Fully dilated, an eye has an entrance diameter of roughly Reye = 0.5 cm, corresponding to an area of 0.25 cm^2.
 From here on we consider only a single eye since it is unclear how two eyes would combine for the detection of a faint star, and since we will only incur a factor-of-two error at most, which is insignificant for our OoM calculation.
 As an additional assumption we ignore absorption by the Earth's atmosphere and set interstellar reddening to zero.

 The star is at a distance of 100 light years.
 Light travels at 3x10^10 cm/s, and there are (π x 10^7) seconds in a year.
 A light year is therefore D ~ (10 x 10^10 x 10^7) = 10^18 cm.
 The star emits some number Nemit photons isotropically, and the eye subtends a tiny fraction of the area of a sphere with a radius of D = 10^20 cm and receives 10 photons.
-This fractional area is (AD/Aeye), where Aeye is the area of the eye and Ais the area of the sphere surrounding the star.
+This fractional area is (AD/Aeye), where Aeye is the area of the eye and AD is the area of the sphere surrounding the star.
 Thus

 We are interested in the power output of the star, which is the energy emitted per second.
 We can get the energy corresponding to Nemit photons with